TOP 10 QUESTIONS ASKED AT THE SBDC.

 Will the SBDC write my business plan for me?

-No. The SBDC will pair you with an experienced Business Advisor who will guide you through the "how-to" of writing your business plan.
-Your Business Advisor will give you advice on developing a comprehensive business plan, project cash flow and capital requirements, and will work one-on-one with you to get your business off the ground.
-They will work with you for as long as it takes you to accomplish your goals.
+No. The SBDC will pair you with an experienced Business Advisor who will guide you through the “how-to” of writing your business plan.
+Your Business Advisor will give you advice on developing a comprehensive business plan, project cash flow, and capital requirements.
+They will work one-on-one with you to get your business off the ground, and for as long as it takes you to accomplish your goals.

 How long will it take me to write the business plan?